-Dental filling is a convenient method we use to restore a tooth that has been damaged by decay.
-By using teeth fillings, we are able to repair a tooth that has lost its normal shape and cover any cavities left in your tooth.
+Tooth filling is a method we use to restore a tooth that has been damaged by decay.
+By using teeth fillings, we are able to repair a tooth that has lost its normal shape and function as well as remove any remaining cavities in the tooth.

-During this procedure, we completely remove the decayed part of your tooth, clean the affected cavity left behind and then fill it using the different types of dental fillers we have available.
+During this procedure, we completely remove the decayed portion of the tooth, clean the affected cavity left behind and then fill it using a dental filler.

-By inserting fillings we are able to seal off any spaces or cavities in the tooth that if left open, would allow entry of bacteria in the cavity resulting in further decay.
-In some severe cases, the decay can lead to destruction of the entire tooth.
+By inserting fillings, we seal any spaces or cavities in the tooth that, if left exposed, would allow bacteria to enter the cavity resulting in further decay.
+In some severe cases, tooth decay can lead to the entire destruction of the tooth.

-We use different types of materials as fillers; the filling material used depends on the extent of damage or your choice of filler which usually depends on your budget.
+We use different types of materials as fillers; the filling material selected depends on the extent of the damage and/or the client’s choice of filler (which usually depends on their budget).

-It is worth noting that all the different fillers we use vary in a number of ways, no particular type of filler is best.
-Some of our patients exhibit allergies to certain materials, while others may not be appropriate depending on the kind of damage we are dealing with.
+It is worth noting that the fillers we use vary in a number of ways, and no particular type of filler is better than another.
+Some of our patients are allergic to certain materials, while others may not be appropriate depending on the type of damage to the tooth.

-Some of the advantages of using gold fillings include the fact that Gold does not corrode, It is very durable and can last up to 20 years thanks to its ability to withstand the constant chewing forces in the mouth.
+Some of the advantages of using gold fillings include that this material will not corrode, it is very durable and can last up to 20 years because it can withstand the impact of constant chewing.

-No one except a professional dentist can tell when a tooth requires fillings.
-During your dental checkups, our dentist will examine the surface of each tooth and identify any abnormalities on them.
-We may also recommend an X-ray of your mouth in order to identify signs of tooth damage caused by tooth decay.
-We then recommend the right kind of fillings depending on the extent of the damage on the tooth.
+Only a professional dentist can tell when a tooth needs to be filled.
+During your dental checkup, a dentist will examine the surface of each tooth and identify any abnormalities.
+We may also recommend an x-ray of your mouth to identify signs of tooth damage caused by tooth decay that cannot be seen clinically.
+We then recommend the best filling options for you depending on the extent of the damage on the tooth.

 We are pleased to offer a wide variety of family dentistry options to serve patients of all ages.